Overabundant species: Red fox

 The red fox, Vulpes Vulpes, was introduced to Australia during the 1870s.
 The established population has thrived in previous years due to the following factors: adaptability to climate conditions, the ability to live in a wide range of habitats including deserts and forests, and lastly human modification of Australian landscapes which are suitable environments for red foxes to thrive in.
 Red foxes have mainly had a negative impact on Australian fauna, with the exception of regulated rabbit populations.
-The diet of red foxes include a number of threatened native fauna which has contributed to their population declines and extinctions.
+The diet of red foxes includes a number of threatened native fauna which has contributed to their population declines and extinctions.
 Furthermore, populations of native fauna, mammals in particular, have increased through fox population control techniques.

 Rabbit

 Rabbits were initially introduced to Australia as pets during colonisation.
 Rabbits pose a threat to native herbivores as they compete for shared resources.
 Additionally, overgrazing and modification of habitat vegetation by rabbits allow introduced predators to thrive when hunting.

 Rabbits have thrived in Australia as they reproduce rapidly, have few predators to regulate their population and the climatic conditions is preferable, especially as the environmental conditions limit diseases that regulate rabbit populations on other continents.